Risk sharing, measuring variability, and distortion riskmetrics

 \subsection{Risk sharing problems}

-There are $n$ agents sharing a total loss $X\in \X$.
+There are $n$ agents sharing a total loss $X\in \X $.
+Recall that, for all results, we consider $\X=L^\infty$.
+Agents can have different preferences, which may be due to their own statistical modelling; see e.g., \cite{A22}.
 Suppose that agent $i\in [n]$ has a preference modelled by a distortion riskmetric $\rho_{h_i}$ with smaller values preferred.
 Given $X\in \mathcal{X}$, we define the set of \emph{allocations} of $X$ as